cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Default-Data-Locations.md

 You can also store cryptocrowd data files in any other drive or folder.

 If you have already downloaded the data then you will have to move the data to the new folder.
-If you want to store them in D:\bulwarkData then click on "Properties" of a shortcut to bulwark-qt.exe and add -datadir=D:\bulwarkData at the end as an example:
+If you want to store them in D:\cryptocrowdData then click on "Properties" of a shortcut to cryptocrowd-qt.exe and add -datadir=D:\cryptocrowdData at the end as an example:

- "C:\Program Files (x86)\cryptocrowd\bulwark-qt.exe" -datadir=d:\bulwarkData
+ "C:\Program Files (x86)\cryptocrowd\cryptocrowd-qt.exe" -datadir=d:\cryptocrowdData

 Start cryptocrowd, now you will see all the files are created in the new data directory.